japila-books/spark-sql-internals/docs/spark-sql-CodegenContext.md

 (only with link:spark-sql-subexpression-elimination.adoc#spark.sql.subexpressionElimination.enabled[subexpression elimination] enabled) `generateExpressions` does <<subexpressionElimination, subexpressionElimination>> of the input `expressions`.

-In the end, `generateExpressions` requests every expressions to link:spark-sql-Expression.adoc#genCode[generate the Java source code for code-generated (non-interpreted) expression evaluation].
+In the end, `generateExpressions` requests every expressions to link:expressions/Expression.md#genCode[generate the Java source code for code-generated (non-interpreted) expression evaluation].

 [NOTE]
 ====